 In this guide on SPI communication, you will grasp concepts of SPI.
-SPI communication, which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data between two digital devices like microcontrollers, microprocessors.
+SPI communication, which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data between two or more digital devices like microcontrollers, microprocessors.
 Many analog devices like analog to digital converts, analog sensors, temperature sensors, data converters are also provide interfacing mode based on SPI communication.
 You can go through these two articles to get more practical exposure to this communication interface:

 - It is a serial and synchronous interface.
 The synchronous interface means it requires a clock signal to transfer and receive data and clock signal is synchronized between both master and slave.